Trust Model

 - × Vera cannot detect every bypass method — visibility has limits

-- × Vera cannot deliver verdicts — findings are starting points, not conclusions
+- × Vera cannot deliver verdicts — evidence is presented for human interpretation

 - × Vera cannot replace human judgment — context always matters